 Literacy, ESL, and G.E.D. classes are provided free of charge by the Abilene Independent School District Adult Education Program.
 Anyone interested in taking these classes is welcome to join.
-Free child-care may be available for the parents of Head Start children who wish to take G.E.D. classes during the day and help is also available for test fees.
+Financial support for G.E.D testing fees is available.
 Contact Family Services for more information.